microbincorp/docs.engineering.microbincorp.com/docs/hardware/sbc/api.md

 Configures the WiFi power-saving mode of the ESP32-C6 module.

-This function sets the power-saving mode using an AT command.
+This function sets the power-saving mode.

 #### Parameters